Match / FAQs / Applicants / Eligibility and Participation

 APPIC MEMBERSHIP: APPIC is not an accrediting organization -- it is a membership organization.
 As such, the term "APPIC accredited" should NEVER be used and does NOT denote that a program is accredited; the proper term is "APPIC Member."
 As noted above, only the American Psychological Association (APA) and the Canadian Psychological Association (CPA) are recognized as providing accreditation for internship programs.

-It is important to state up front that there are excellent internship programs that are accredited or APPIC members, as well as excellent programs that are not accredited nor APPIC members.
-Many non-accredited or non-APPIC member programs have not sought accreditation and/or APPIC membership because they report lacking the necessary resources; others have not done so because they do not yet meet all of the criteria set out by APA and/or APPIC.
+It is important to state up front that there are excellent internship programs that are accredited, as well as excellent programs that are not accredited.
+Many non-accredited programs have not sought accreditation because they report lacking the necessary resources; others have not done so because they do not yet meet all of the criteria set out by APA.

-Many students attend non-accredited or non-APPIC member internship programs each year and experience no difficulty with their future employment or licensure.
-However, some students who attend such programs do experience difficulties.
-It is important to understand that there are potential risks associated with attending a non-accredited or non-APPIC member program.
+Many students attend non-accredited internship programs each year and experience no difficulty with their future employment or licensure.
+However, some students who attend such programs do experience such difficulties.
+It is important to understand that there are potential risks associated with attending a non-accredited program.
 You should carefully consider the requirements of three different entities:

-YOUR DOCTORAL PROGRAM: Most graduate programs have minimum requirements regarding what constitutes an acceptable internship.
-Many require that you attend an accredited internship, while others permit either accredited or APPIC-member internships.
+1. YOUR DOCTORAL PROGRAM: Most graduate programs have minimum requirements regarding what constitutes an acceptable internship.
+Many require that you attend an accredited internship, while a relatively small number will allow you to consider non-accredited internships.
 So, be sure that you clearly understand the requirements of your doctoral program in this regard, as it is a waste of time to apply to a program that won't meet your doctoral program's requirements.

-As of August, 2020, ASPPB tell us that there are currently no jurisdictions that require an accredited internship in order to be licensed.
-However, jurisdictions that require an internship for licensure will typically consider an accredited internship to meet that requirement without further review, while a non-accredited internship may be required to meet certain criteria (which varies across jurisdictions).
+As of July, 2023, ASPPB tell us that there are two jurisdictions that require an accredited internship in order to be licensed.
+Jurisdictions that require an internship for licensure will typically consider an accredited internship to meet that requirement without further review, while a non-accredited internship may be required to meet additional criteria (which varies across jurisdictions).
 A site that is an APPIC member may be able to meet that criteria, but there are no guarantees.
-Thus, attending a non-accredited internship program can increase the risk of having difficulties with the licensure process (e.g., if your internship is unacceptable to a particular licensing board).
+Thus, attending a non-accredited internship program can increase the risk of having difficulties with the licensure process or not being able to be licensed as a psychologist at all in certain jurisdictions (e.g., if your internship is deemed to be unacceptable to a particular licensing board).

-If you plan to stay within a single jurisdiction, you can check with that licensing board to learn about its requirements for internship.
-If you don't know where you might want to get licensed, or if you might move to a different jurisdiction in the future, it can be difficult or impossible to know in advance whether a non-accredited or non-APPIC member internship will meet future requirements.
+If you are certain that you plan to stay within a single jurisdiction throughout your professional career, you can check with that licensing board to learn about its requirements for internship.
+If you don't know where you might want to get licensed, or if you might move to a different jurisdiction in the future, it can be difficult or impossible to know in advance whether a non-accredited internship will meet future requirements.

 An excellent article, "Why accreditation matters", published by APAGS' GradPsych magazine in April, 2004, addressed some of the licensure and employment issues related to attending an accredited internship.
 Please note that some of the requirements listed in that article for specific jurisdictions are outdated, as requirements can and do change over time.